-On 6th April I visited my GP with a migraine and was told after three tests, that I was pregnant - I couldn’t believe it!
-Every emotion hit me during the following five minutes; I was scared, excited, worried and happy.
+On 6th April I visited my GP with a migraine and was told after three tests, that I was pregnant, I couldn’t believe it!
+Every emotion hit me during the following five minutes.
+Emotions were high, scared, excited, worried and happy.
 I called my partner Michael, concerned about what he was going to say, which was pretty much, “Oh, ok…. well… erm… so….”
 After agreeing with Michael that we would let everyone know together, I went off to my mum's to try and sleep off my migraine.
 However, the excitement was too much and I couldn’t sleep, so I called my mum up and told her the exciting news.
 She was over the moon and so excited for me, and couldn’t wait for me to tell my dad.

 I went home to meet Michael so we could tell his mum and dad.
 “You're going to be grandparents!”
 They couldn’t believe it and were really happy for us.
 By the next morning everyone knew that I was pregnant, and Peanut the Facebook baby hit everyone’s computer screens.
 Everyone was very excited and happy for us both, and followed all our updates through-out my pregnancy.